 Given the country’s hot desert climate and average annual rainfall of less than 75 mm (3 inches), Qatar, like other neighboring Gulf Cooperation Council (GCC) countries, has to rely on outside food sources to supply its growing population (currently 2.7 million) with their dietary needs.
 Today, more than 85 percent of all food consumed in the country is imported from foreign markets.
 Because of this, WaterlooSDG is working with local stakeholders to reduce this reliance on outside food markets through increasing domestic food production capacity via utilizing certain advances in sustainable agriculture technologies and best practices.

 “WaterlooSDG’s visit to Qatar has been very productive.
 We were met with great hospitality by our friends and partners there and we’re currently working closely with them to provide the agricultural solutions that are the most suitable for their needs.
-What we bring to the table can significantly reduce the country’s food security vulnerabilities and we’re very satisfied with the outcomes of our trip.”
+What we bring to the table can significantly reduce the country’s food security vulnerabilities.”
 AlFarra stated.

 In the country’s capital Doha, AlFarra also visited the headquarters of the internationally renowned Al Jazeera Media Network.
 There, he discussed with directors various opportunities for WaterlooSDG to collaborate in increasing awareness among the network’s worldwide viewers on the latest issues, best practices and technologies in sustainable development.
-WaterlooSDG is set to cooperate with the TV network in the production of a number of short features on sustainability with an emphasis on areas related to agriculture, water, renewable energy, waste management, as well as general United Nations Sustainable Development Goals (SDGs) awareness.
+WaterlooSDG discussed with the TV network the production of a number of short features on sustainability with an emphasis on areas related to agriculture, water, renewable energy, waste management, as well as general United Nations Sustainable Development Goals (SDGs) awareness.